-You may copyright any work that is subject to copyright and was developed under an award or for which ownership was purchased.
-However, we reserve, for federal government purposes, a royalty free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work and authorize others to reproduce, publish, or otherwise use the work.
-We encourage you to make your works produced with IMLS support widely available, including through the use of open licenses.
+Grant recipients may copyright any work that is subject to copyright and that was developed under an award or for which ownership was purchased.
+However, IMLS reserves, for Federal Government purposes, a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use the work and authorize others to reproduce, publish, or otherwise use the work.